Professor and Coordinator, Occupational Safety and Health Doctorate

 6.5).
 Students must comply with the rules and regulations as outlined in this catalog

-For admission into the M.S.
-Safety Management Program, applicants must meet department
+For admission into the MSSM program, applicants must meet department admission standards

-admission standards and ABET/ASAC prerequisite course requirements, which are currently a minimum of
+and ABET/ASAC prerequisite course requirements, which are currently a minimum of

 Applicants will be advised about their specific requirements at the time of admission.
-Applicants

-not meeting all of the listed requirements may be considered for admission as provisional
+Applicants not meeting all of the listed requirements may be considered for admission

 Q: What is the placement rate for safety management graduates?